pegros/PEG_LIST/README.md

 This applies to the following features:
 * actions (see **sfpegAction__mdt** configuration) leveraging the **sfpegAction_SVC** virtual class
 * list queries (see **sfpegList__mdt** configuration) leveraging the **sfpegListQuery_SVC** virtual class

+### Community Usage

+For component usage in Communities (Experience Cloud), 2 additional properties are displayed at the bottom of the component configuration panel in the Experience Builder:
+* `recordId` to feed the ID of the current record (via the default `{!recordId}` value)
+* `objectApiName` to feed the Object API Name of th current record (via the default `{!objectApiName}` value)

+_Note_: The `{!objectApiName}` value seems to be sometimes not valued when initializing the components.
+In order to mitigate such issues, and if possible, a fixed test value (e.g. "Account")is then preferrable.